rcarubbi/Carubbi.PackagePublisher/README.md

 They are divided in the following areas:

-### 1. Infrastructure

-#### 1.1 Carubbi.Mailer.*

-> Is an abstraction to different approaches to send and receive emails
-> You can send emails by SMTP, Exchange WebService or Outlook 2007 and 2010 interop
-> You can receive emails by POP3 (OpenPOP), Exchange WebService, or Outlook 2007 and 2010 interop
-> The implementations can be injected one you have a unique interface for sender and receiver.
-> In Carubbi.Utils you will find a Service Locator Anti-Pattern implementation to simplify this injection.
-(Is not the best way to do that but works, other better options could be StructureMap, Ninject, or AutoFac)

 #### 1.2 Carubbi.LayoutTemplateEngine.*

 > Is an abstraction to Layout template engines like Razor or NVelocity, this kind of components is useful to create email templates for example.
 The implementations can be injected like Carubbi.Mailer as well.